When I was a kid, my parents never taught me about money.

 A piggy bank can be a great way to teach your kids the importance of saving, while giving them an easy way to do it.
 Tell your kids that the goal is to fill up the piggy bank with bills and coins, until there is no room.
 Illustrate that the piggy bank is for saving money for the future and that the more they save, the more their money will grow.

 We always look forward to BooksForLess’ annual warehouse sale because that’s when we open her piggy bank and buy her books using her own money.

 COL Financial – Stock Market Account

-On Macey’s 3rd birthday in 2016, we personally went to COL Financial’s office at the Philippine Stock Exchange Building in Ortigas to open her first stock market account.
+On Macey’s 3rd birthday in 2016, we personally went to COL Financial’s office at the Philippine Stock Exchange Building in Ortigas to open her first stock market account for her college fund.

 BDO Junior Savers Account

 We also opened a BDO Junior Savings Account for Macey when she was 5 years old.
 This is where we save short-term funds for her school expenses such as tuition and miscellaneous fees in Pre-school and Grade school.

 I also opened a BCC Kiddie Savers Club Account for Macey at Barangka Credit Cooperative (BCC).
 The initial deposit is only PHP 100 and the interest rate per annum is 1.5% which is way higher than what the bank offers.
 They also gave her a free piggy bank which made her more motivated to save money.
 When her piggy bank is full, we bring it to BCC, and she helps the staff in counting the coins before depositing it in her BCC Savings Account.